MicrosoftDocs/cpp-docs/docs/atl/reference/atl-ole-db-consumer-wizard.md

     // for consumer type of 'table'
     ```

-     See [Basic Mechanics of Attributes](../../windows/basic-mechanics-of-attributes.md) for more information.
+     See [Basic mechanics of attributes](../../windows/attributes/cpp-attributes-com-net.md#basic-mechanics-of-attributes) for more information.

 - **Type**